 The company’s technology delivers high concentrations of the gold standard antifungal terbinafine directly and selectively to the site of infection without introducing it systemically, where it can affect the liver and interact with other drugs that patients may be taking.

-Hallux completed a phase 2 clinical with its first subungual dosage form, HTS-519, in September 2018.
-The trial evaluated efficacy, safety, and tolerability in 30 moderate-to-severe podiatric patients.
+Hallux completed a phase 2 clinical study with its first subungual dosage form, HTS-519, in September 2018.
+The trial evaluated efficacy, safety, and tolerability in 30 moderate-to-severe patients enrolled from a single high volume podiatric clinic.

 THE PROBLEM WITH ONYCHOMYCOSIS